camunda/camunda-docs-static/optimize/content/technical-guide/authorization/index.md

   }
 }
 ```
-With this defined, only users that are members of the provided group, can access Optimize.
+With this defined, only users who are members of the provided group, can access Optimize.

 # Manually handle users

-You can also manually handle users by accessing elasticsearch directly.
+You can also manually handle users by accessing Elasticsearch directly.

-In order to add a new user just perform a POST-request on ``/optimize/users/YOUR_USER_ID`` with the body:
+To add a new user, just perform a POST-request on ``/optimize/users/YOUR_USER_ID`` with the body:
 ```json
 {
   "username" : "YOUR_USER_NAME",